Spanish tomato bread is one of the simplest dishes you can try in Spain, it is a hit all over the country.

 Now for the fun part on how to make the infamous tomato bread!!
 Some people eat this for breakfast, some people eat it for a tapa.
 That’s your choice!
 Either way, making this is so simple.

-For the tapa version of this, I think its appropriate to add the garlic.
-If you are making this for breakfast, I personally pass but if you like garlic that early, feel free to leave it in.
+For the tapa version of this, I think it’s appropriate to add garlic.
+If you are making this for breakfast, I’d personally pass, but if you like garlic early, feel free to leave it in!
+You do you boo.

 - Serves 10